sebasmoles/recipes-web-app/README.md

 # Recipes Web App

-Web app that displays recipes and allows you to add and store new ones.
+Web app that displays recipes, and allows you to add/store new ones.

 🚀 Visit the [live site](https://recipes-web-app-project.herokuapp.com/).